Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Introduction

-Recently, the Belle-II collaboration reported an analysis of the rare FCNC process $ B^{+} \to K^{+}\nu \bar{\nu} $ \cite{Belle-II:2023esi}, the measured value of the branching fraction shows an excess of $ 2.7 \sigma $ above the SM prediction \cite{Parrott:2022zte}.
-Similar to this decay, there are other FCNC invisible decays, like $ B^{0} \to K^{(*)} \nu \bar{\nu}, K_{L,S} \to \pi \nu \bar{\nu}, B \to \rho \nu \bar{\nu}, \text{ and } B \to \phi \nu \bar{\nu} $, for which the upper bounds on the respective branching fractions are available \cite{E949:2007xyy,BaBar:2010oqg,Belle:2017oht,KOTO:2020prk,Belle-II:2023esi,BaBar:2013npw}.
+While our focus is on fermionic dark matter coupled to a spin-0 mediator in the low-mass regime, a variety of alternative scenarios for low-mass fermionic dark matter have been explored in the literature.
+These include models where dark matter carries lepton or quark flavour~\cite{Agrawal:2011ze}, frameworks invoking Minimal Flavour Violation (MFV) to ensure stability~\cite{Batell:2011tc}, and scenarios with top-flavored dark matter~\cite{Kumar:2013hfa}.
+Higgs-portal fermionic dark matter has also been considered~\cite{Kanemura:2010sh}, while Majorana dark matter with a neutrinophilic scalar mediator was studied in the context of relic density in~\cite{Rajaraman:2018bam}.
+Collectively, these studies highlight the theoretical diversity and phenomenological richness of low-mass fermionic dark matter models.
+Flavour physics might be important in indirectly detecting new particles or interactions beyond the SM.
+In this regard, semi-leptonic rare B and K decays may serve as a particularly valuable tool.
+These decays offer relatively clean experimental signatures, manageable theoretical uncertainties, and suppressed rates in the SM, making them sensitive probes of BSM physics.
+Recently, the Belle-II collaboration reported an analysis of the rare flavour changing neutral current (FCNC) process $ B^{+} \to K^{+}\nu \bar{\nu} $ \cite{Belle-II:2023esi}, the measured value of the branching fraction shows an excess of $ 2.7 \sigma $ above the SM prediction \cite{Parrott:2022zte}.
+Similar to this decay, there are other FCNC invisible decays, like $ B^{0} \to K^{(*)} \nu \bar{\nu}, K_{L,S} \to \pi \nu \bar{\nu}, B \to \rho \nu \bar{\nu}, \text{ and } B \to \phi \nu \bar{\nu} $, for which the upper bounds on the respective branching fractions are available \cite{E949:2007xyy, BaBar:2010oqg, Belle:2017oht, KOTO:2020prk, Belle-II:2023esi, BaBar:2013npw}.
 In these searches, neutrinos go undetected, and their possible signature is traced via missing energy signals.
 As we know, the missing energy signals are the revelatory clue of the production of stable neutral particles.
 Like neutrinos, any other invisible particles will also go undetected and could produce missing energy signals.
 One of the most common examples of such a neutral particle beyond the SM is the DM.
-It is to be noted that non-standard interactions of neutrinos may also contribute to the above rare decays or to any other missing energy signal.
-However, this work will consider the missing energy signals via the DM in the final state of the rare decays mentioned above.
-We will consider SDM with spin-0 mediator $S$ and the fermionic DM $\chi$.
-Therefore, depending on the kinematics (masses of the DM and the mediator), the additional contributions from the SDM to the rare FCNC processes will be either via the three body $d_i \to d_j \chi\bar{\chi}$ ($d_{i/j}$ down type quarks) transitions or via the two body $d_i \to d_j S$ decays, with $ S $ an undetected particle.
-Inputs are available for the branching ratios of the decays $K_L^{(+)} \to \pi^{0(+)} S$ \cite{KOTO:2020prk,NA62:2021zjw} and for $B\to K S$ \cite{Altmannshofer:2023hkn}.